Collaborating to Evaluate Health Technology

 Saving of Lives from Drowning (SoLiD) in Bangladesh

 Hopkins researcher Natalia Alfonso assessing cost effectiveness of Creche care to prevent drowning in Bangladesh.

-Antonio Trujillo’s and student Mariana Socal’s research show returns from preventive policies would increase if targeted to seniors with chronic conditions and implemented before the impact from multiple comorbidities makes cognitive decline too steep to be reversed
+Antonio Trujillo’s and student Mariana Socal’s research shows returns from CILLCD preventive policies would increase if these were targeted to seniors with chronic conditions and implemented before the impact from multiple comorbidities make cognitive decline too steep to reverse

 Our faculty have been at the forefront of developments in health technology evaluation and its application in clinical medicine, nursing, and public health.